hariprakash3004/TransArt-A-Multimodal-Application-for-Vernacular-Language-Translation-and-Image-Synthesis/README.md

 ### How to Use

 - Upload an audio file to transcribe and translate speech into English.

-      -Generate AI-powered images from text or translated speech.
+- Generate AI-powered images from text or translated speech.

 ![Screenshot 2025-01-30 201421](https://github.com/user-attachments/assets/06d8b205-00e1-4e53-8784-4b23869b4829)